pokt-network/pocket-economics/High-level Use Case/DevUnstakingNetwork.md

 Developer, Developer Portal, System

 ### User Story
 I am a developer in the Pocket Network.
-I have been **staked for a minimum of 3 eras** (approx. 3 weeks) and I would like to unstake some amount of the POKT I have staked in the network.
+I have been **staked for a minimum of 3 eons** (approx. 3 weeks) and I would like to unstake some amount of the POKT I have staked in the network.

 1. Developer visits the developer portal.
 2. Developer logs into their account.